savoirfairelinux/jami-client-qt/INSTALL.md

 cmake .. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=jami-project/install/client-qt -DCMAKE_PREFIX_PATH=/usr/lib/libqt-jami
 ```

-After the build has finished, you are finally ready to launch jami-qt in your build directory.
+After the build has finished, you are finally ready to launch jami in your build directory.

 If you want to install it to the path provided by `CMAKE_INSTALL_PREFIX` you can run: